 Parents can keep an eye on the fun in the on-site café and when the kids have tired out, they can use the book swap, toyshop or use one of the many kids’ rides.

 Rooms are available for private soft play parties.

 Entry starts at £1.50 for soft play for 1 year olds.

 Bramley’s Big Adventure | 136 Bramley Rd | London W10 6TJ

-Clown Town is the largest children's indoor activity centre in North London with a three level multi-activity play-frame including slides, aerial runways, rope climbs, ball pond and spook room, a toddler/younger kids' area with a ball pond and climbing area.
+Clown Town is the largest children’s soft play areas in North London with a three level multi-activity play-frame including slides, aerial runways, rope climbs, ball pond and spook room, a toddler/younger kids’ area with a ball pond and climbing area.